dustinknopoff/forage/content/posts/js-swift-talking.md

 That's not strictly true.

-I did create a dashboard like interface in Swift UI, but it was janky and wayyyy to many line charts.
-So, that was sunset to the `archive` directory.
+I did create a dashboard like interface in Swift UI, but it was janky and wayyyy too many line charts.
+So, that was sunset into the `archive` directory.

 Fast forward to about a month ago.
 My Human-Computer Interaction course has an assignment to point out bad designs and create a quick prototype of how it could be fixed.